oicr-gsi/bwaMem/decider-bwa-mem/README.md

 ### Validation and Filtering

 The following are causes for the decider to skip passing a file on to a workflow run.
-* Library template type: The decider only accepts files with library template types WG, EX, and TS
+* Library template type: The decider only accepts files with library template types WG, EX, TS and NN
 * Missing tissue type value: Every fastq file should have a tissue type in LIMS \('n' for unknown is acceptable\)
 * Tissue type is Xenograph, but the file doesn't appear to be a Xenome output \(the decider checks for "xenome" in the filename\)
 * Read 1 or read 2 missing: The workflow is designed for aligning paired end reads, and requires two files